MamaWhoCodes/animal_Java-repo/README.md

  2.)
 Downloand the zip file
  3.)
 Extract the contents and save in a folder of your choice on your machine.
  4.)
 Open the file in Eclipse and
  5.)
-After clicking on the play button, the instructions on how to run the code show up on the console.
+After clicking on the play button, the results of the code are printed on the console.